 A contract is an agreement between two or more parties who both promise to perform or not to perform something.
 A contract is considered concluded when both parties have expressed their intention through action, among other things, that indicate such intention.
 This means that a contract is concluded not only when a person signs a written contract but also when a client parks a vehicle in a fee-paying parking area after having had reasonable opportunity to read the contract responsibilities at the entrance.
 When a client parks a car, he/she agrees to be legally bound, and the contract is deemed to have been concluded from this moment.

 The idea of the contractual penalty is to ensure that the requirements of the contract are met and to avoid possible future contract violation.
 This must be kept in mind when determining how big a contractual penalty to establish.
 For understandable reasons, the penalty has to be higher than the applicable parking fee.
-While the fine the officials are authorised to levy is 31 euro a day, the contractual penalty set by EP is 30 euro.
+While the fine the officials are authorised to levy is 31 euros a day, the contractual penalty set by EuroPark is 30 euros.

 Parking can be organised by a local government or private person depending on the ownership of the property used as a car park.
 An owner of an immoveable has the right to hold, use, and dispose of it as he/she sees fit.
 The right to use an immoveable includes, for example, providing parking services, and the right of disposal of immovable allows for it to be rented out so that a third person can provide parking services on this land.
 EuroPark has concluded rental contracts with the landowners and offers parking services there with their consent.